openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Customize the Source Code Location
 ===================================

-You can customize the location of the edX source code that gets cloned when you provision an edX virtual machine.
-You may want to do this to have the edX virtual machine work with source code that already exists on your computer.
+You can customize the location of the Open edX source code that gets cloned when you provision a devstack.
+You may want to do this to have the Open edX virtual machine work with source code that already exists on your computer.

 By default, the source code location is the directory in which you run